Frequently asked questions

 - Can providers charge participants for cancelled supports?

-- How can people be supported to make an informed decision about whether or not to apply to the NDIS?
+- How can people be supported to make an informed decision about whether or not to apply for the NDIS?

 - How can support workers manage the expectations of participants during planning with regards to what the NDIS can and cannot fund?

-- How do I know if my area is classified as regional, remote or very remote?
+- How do I know if my residential area is classified as regional, remote or very remote?

-- How do providers and their staff manage potential conflict of interest when delivering multiple NDIS services?
+- How do providers and their staff manage potential conflicts of interest when delivering multiple NDIS services?

 Can providers charge participants for cancelled supports?

 Providers are permitted to claim a short notice cancellation fee, subject to the terms set out in the NDIS price guide.
-To find out more information, see the NDIS price guide.
+To find out more information, see the NDIS Pricing Arrangements and Price Limits.

-How can people be supported to make an informed decision about whether or not to apply to the NDIS?
+How can people be supported to make an informed decision about whether or not to apply for the NDIS?

-We have developed a resource with talking points to some frequently asked questions about the NDIS.
+We have developed a resource with talking points for some frequently asked questions about the NDIS.
 It is designed to be used when talking to potential NDIS participants.
-You can also support people to access resources specifically designed for participants and/or potential participants, for example the NDIS participant booklets or the reimagine website, which has been specifically designed for people with a psychosocial disability.
-You can also get in touch with an NDIA local area coordinator - there is an office location search tool on the NDIS website.
+You can also support people to access resources specifically designed for participants and/or potential participants, for example, the reimagine website, which has been specifically designed for people with a psychosocial disability.
+You can also get in touch with an NDIA local area coordinator through the NDIS website.
+They can assist people to decide if the NDIS is the best option for their support needs.

 How can support workers manage the expectations of participants during planning with regards to what the NDIS can and cannot fund?

 There is no reason not to dream big in the NDIS.
 The NDIS is all about thinking creatively and supporting people to live the life they choose.
-It is still important to manage expectations around what the NDIS will and won't pay for.
-To help you achieve this you need a good knowledge of the NDIS reasonable and necessary support principles and the responsibilities of NDIS and mainstream service systems.
-You can use goal setting as a technique to think about who is best placed to help the person work towards their goals - sometimes it might be a combination of systems and supports.
+It is still important to manage expectations around what the NDIS will and won’t pay for.
+To help you achieve this, you need a strong understanding of the NDIS reasonable and necessary support principles and the responsibilities of NDIS and mainstream service systems.
+Goal setting can be used as a technique to determine who is best positioned to help the participant work towards their goals.
+In some cases, this may involve a combination of systems and supports.

 Useful tools to help with planning include: